 Creating websites with mobiles in mind is essential.

 Consequently, the overall design should aim to be flat and minimalist.
 Overly complex websites with confusing user experiences and journeys don’t appeal to a mobile-first audience.
-Keeping things simple will make it easier for you to achieve your goals for the website and make sure that users get where they need to go.
+Keeping things simple will make it easier for you to achieve your website’s goals and make sure that users get where they need to go.
 It should also keep loading times quick, thereby keeping your potential customers on your website instead of going to a competitor.

-Instead of designing a desktop version of a website that is optimised for mobile devices, designers are creating websites for mobiles that also work on desktop browsers.
+Instead of designing a desktop version of an optimized website for mobile devices, designers create websites for mobiles that also work on desktop browsers.
 This is an important fundamental shift that needs to be at the forefront of your design process.

 4. One page

-One way to make sure a website is optimise for a smartphone is to put everything you need on one page.
-Search engines are favouring simple, fast and mobile-centric designs.
-Just make sure that there are enough words on the website to rank for the keywords you need, and sufficient information to sell your product/service and encourage web visitors to take action.
+One way to make sure a website is optimized for a smartphone is to put everything you need on one page.
+Search engines are favoring simple, fast, and mobile-centric designs.
+Just make sure that there is sufficient information to sell your product/service and encourage web visitors to take action.

 5. Video backgrounds

-Another trend that has taken off in 2018 and will only increase into 2019 is video backgrounds.
+Another trend taken off a few years ago and will only increase into 2021 is video backgrounds.
 Videos are more effective at capturing the attention of web visitors, showing instead of telling.
-It doesn’t need to be a long video or cinematic masterpiece, it simply needs to promote your value proposition and clearly show what your company does.
+It doesn’t need to be a long video or cinematic masterpiece; it simply needs to promote your value proposition and clearly show what your company does.

-Throughout your website, another way to keep the attention of web visitors is with short (a few seconds at most) micro-animations.
-It can be a great way to get across a complex subject quickly or encourage a user to click on something, such as a ‘buy now’ or ‘call us’ button, or a menu.
+Throughout your website, another way to keep web visitors’ attention is with short (a few seconds at most) micro-animations.
+It can be a great way to quickly get across a complex subject or encourage a user to click on something, such as a ‘buy now’ or ‘call us’ button or a menu.

-Micro-animations are everywhere and they help web visitors know they’re taking the right actions, the actions you want them to take on a website.
-We fully expect this trend to continue into 2019 and beyond.
+Micro-animations are everywhere, and they help web visitors know they’re taking the right actions, the actions you want them to take on a website.
+We fully expect this trend to continue into 2021 and beyond.